cloudflare/cloudflare-docs/products/logs/src/content/reference/logpush-api-configuration/index.md

 ## Custom fields

 You can add custom fields to your HTTP request log entries in the form of HTTP request headers, HTTP response headers, and cookies.
-Custom fields configuration applies to all the Logpush jobs in an account or zone that use the HTTP requests dataset.
+Custom fields configuration applies to all the Logpush jobs in a zone that use the HTTP requests dataset.
 To learn more, refer to [Configure custom fields](/reference/logpush-api-configuration/custom-fields).

 ## Audit